-I am an incoming Robotics PhD student at Texas A&M University (TAMU), where I will be advised by Prof. Varun Murali.
+I am a Robotics PhD student at Texas A&M University (TAMU), where I will be advised by Prof. Varun Murali.
 I work on robot perception, learning, and planning for autonomous systems.

 Before joining TAMU, I completed my Master’s in Computer Engineering from New York University (NYU), advised by Prof. Yi Fang for my MS thesis on semantically consistent SLAM.
 I was also fortunate to work under Prof. Giuseppe Loianno on 3D scene reconstruction in dynamic environments, and Prof. Wanxin Jin during this time.
 Previously, in my time as a research associate at IIT Madras, I worked on low-light image enhancement and restoration for autonomous systems, and was supervised by Prof. Kaushik Mitra and Prof. Aswin Sankaranarayanan.